hifocus/chrome_newtab_imgs/README.md

 # chrome_newtab_imgs

-Collection of andomised background images for Google Chrome new tabs
+> Collection of randomised background images for Google Chrome new tabs.

 It had came to my recent attention the default New Tabs in Chrome has an option to use a random picture everyday as the backgrond image: